-Kevin Chlarson is a civil litigator who concentrates his practice in the areas of: business and commercial law; alcohol beverage law; employment law; health care law; insurance law; and general litigation.
+Kevin Chlarson is a civil litigator who concentrates his practice in the areas of: business and commercial law; alcohol beverage law; employment law; insurance law; and general litigation.
 He has significant trial experience representing clients in Kentucky’s federal and state courts.

-Kevin has developed a broad practice focused on Kentucky alcohol beverage regulation, and has represented licensees (retailers, distributors, and wholesalers) in federal and state courts and Kentucky state administrative proceedings in litigating: the constitutionality of Kentucky statutes restricting the sale of alcoholic beverages; breaches of beer distributor contracts; and liquor license application denials by the ABC Board.
+Kevin has developed a broad practice focused on Kentucky alcohol beverage regulation.
+He is frequently consulted by clients with alcohol licensing and regulation issues and questions in Kentucky and other states.
+He has represented licensees (retailers, distributors, and wholesalers) in federal and state courts and Kentucky state administrative proceedings in litigating: the constitutionality of Kentucky statutes restricting the sale of alcoholic beverages; breaches of beer distributor contracts; and liquor license application denials by the ABC Board.

 Kevin has appeared for clients in federal and state courts at every level of civil litigation, from appellate arguments before the Sixth Circuit Court of Appeals and the Kentucky Supreme Court, to serving as lead trial counsel in Kentucky and Ohio federal and state courts, to supervising all aspects of pretrial litigation.
 He also has significant experience representing clients in arbitrations and Kentucky administrative law proceedings, including proceedings before Kentucky’s ABC Board, Cabinet for Health and Family Services, and the Workers’ Compensation Board.